Homotopy Probability Theory II: Introduction

 \section{Introduction}

-This paper is the second of two papers that interprets and utilizes a link between homotopy algebra and probability theory.
+This paper is the second of two papers that interprets and utilizes a link between homotopy algebra and probability theory \cite{Park2011} found while studying certain algebraic aspects of quantum field theory \cite{JS4,JS5}.
 In the prequel \cite{HPT1}, the authors present a deformation theoretic framework for studying maps between algebras that do not respect structure.
 The framework for studying maps that do not respect structure applies to probability theory in the following way.
 Expectation value is a linear map between a vector space $V$ of random variables and the complex numbers that does not respect the product structure on $V$.
 The failure of the expectation value to respect the products in the space of random variables and the complex numbers can be processed to give an infinite sequence of operations $\kappa_n:V^{\otimes n}\to \C$.
 This sequence of operations assembles into an $A_\infty$ morphism between two trivial $A_\infty$ algebras.
 The main proposition in \cite{HPT1} is that the $A_\infty$ morphism obtained via this process coincides with the cumulants of the initial probability space.

 In the case that the product of random variables is commutative, there is a similar construction of an infinite sequence of symmetric operations $k_n:S^nV\to \C$ which assemble into an $L_\infty$ morphism.
 In the commutative context, the result is that the $L_\infty$ morphism coincides with the classical cumulants of the initial probability space.